 – RTP does not provide automatic retransmission of missing packets.

 The RTCP protocol is built into RTP.
 Its primary role is to report (at the source) the network behavior (provide information about the quality of the network) by distributing statistical results made by the participants in an RTP session.
 Technically, this is called feedback.

-This information that carries in real time can be exploited by the source to adapt the type of coding to the level of available resources.
+The source can exploit this information that carries in real-time to adapt the type of coding to the level of available resources.
 It also ensures the communication of information, identification of participants of an RTP session.
 Thus everyone can know how many participants are part of the conference.
 Finally, it adjusts the transmission rate.
-That is, this information will be used to improve the output rate and adapt it to accommodate all people wishing to join the event.
+This information will be used to improve the output rate and adapt it to accommodate all people wishing to join the event.

 The confidentiality of media flows is achieved by encryption.
 As the data compression used with the payload formats described in this profile is applied end-to-end, the encryption can be done after the compression so that there is no conflict between the two operations.
-A potential denial of service threat exists for data encodings that use compression techniques that have a computing load different from that of the receiving end.
+A potential denial of service threat exists for data encodings that use compression techniques with a computing load different from that of the receiving end.
 Under extreme conditions, an attacking potential can inject into the flow of complex pathogenic datagrams to be decoded that cause the overload of the recipient.
-As with any IP-based protocol, in some circumstances, a receiver may be overloaded merely by receiving too many, desired, or unwanted packets.
+As with any IP-based protocol, a receiver may be overloaded merely by receiving too many desired or unwanted packets in some circumstances.

 Thus, software that deploys the RTP protocol is considered as an IP network monitoring software.
-In addition to all of its Capture Utility and Frame Analyzer capabilities, it may have audio conversion options.
+It may have audio conversion options in addition to all of its Capture Utility and Frame Analyzer capabilities.
 For example, it would be possible to know how a hacker with access to a LAN can easily sniff it, analyze RTP streams and listen to a particular conversation.
 This type of software exists for use in a Windows or Linux environment.
 In both cases, a graphical interface facilitates the commands of such software for backup and exploitation.